bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Can men experience night sweats due to hypogonadism?

 Yes, men with low testosterone or low t can experience night sweats, hot flashes, and other vasomotor symptoms.
-These symptoms are often overlooked or misattributed to other causes, such as sleep apnea, but addressing the underlying testosterone deficiency with testosterone replacement therapy can help alleviate them.
-Men should seek medical evaluation if they experience persistent night sweats along with other symptoms like fatigue or decreased libido.
+These signs are often overlooked or misattributed to other causes, like sleep apnea, so it’s important to get a proper diagnosis and treatment.

 How are hypogonadism and night sweats diagnosed?